geopm/geopm/service/README.rst

 regardless of whether or not they were adjusted during the session through the service.

-The request to open a session is done in the ServiceIOGroup constructor, and the request to close the session is made by the ServiceIOGroup destructor.
-Calls to the ServiceIOGroup's ``write_control()`` or ``push_control()`` methods will trigger the conversion of the session to write mode.
-Calls to these methods will only occur when the ServiceIOGroup is the only loaded IOGroup that provides the control requested by the user since all IOGroups are loaded by the PlatformIO factory after the ServiceIOGroup.

-Note that if any control adjustments are made during a session through the GEOPM Service then every control supported by GEOPM will be reverted when the session ends.
-One consequence of this is that when a control is exposed to a user only through the GEOPM Service, then the geopmwrite command line tool will not be effective (the value will be written, but reverted when the geopmwrite process ends).
-The geopmsession command line tool can be used to write any number of the GEOPM supported controls and keep a session open for a specified duration (or until the geopmsession process is killed).

 In addition to saving the state of controls, the GEOPM Service will also lock access to controls for any other client until the controlling session ends.
 When the controlling session ends the saved